googlegenomics/readthedocs/docs/source/use_cases/analyze_variants/analyze_variants_with_bigquery.rst

     *  ...
     *  n: nth alternate_bases value

-  genotype_likelihood
+  call.genotype_likelihood
-    Repeated field containing the likelihood value for each corresponding genotype.
+    Array field containing the likelihood value for each corresponding genotype.

 More details about other fields can be found at